serverspec/serverspec.github.io/matchers.md

   it { should be_reachable.with( :port => 22, :proto => 'tcp', :timeout => 1 ) }
 end

-# You should use this syntax with v0.4.0 and later
+# This syntax will be deprecated
-describe host('target.example.jp') do
+describe 'target.example.jp' do
   # ping
   it { should be_reachable }
   # tcp port 22